TaSeeMba/eks-karpernter/ReadMe.md

 kubectl get po -n karpenter
 kubectl logs -n karpenter POD_NAME -f

-# check whether the NodeClass and NodePool resources are successfully created and in a ready state
+# check whether the NodeClass and NodePool resources are successfully created and in a Ready state
 kubectl get ec2nodeclass
 kubectl get nodepool

 ```

-9. Change directory into `/k8s` folder and install the test deployments.
+9. Change directory into `code/k8s-test-manifests` folder and deploy into the cluster the test deployments.
 Then, check the nodes to pick the architecture of the nodes the deployments are spun.
 ```
+# from root folder of project
-cd k8s/
+cd code/k8s-test-manifests/

 # install the test manifests
 kubectl apply -f .

 # verify that the pods get into a running state
 kubectl get po

 # After pods are running, you can use the info from KERNEL-VERSION to check type of node (arm64 or amd64) the pods are running from
 kubectl get node -o wide
 ```